0xvpr/SCCT-Trainer/README.md

   - [Known issues](#known-issues)
   - [Goals](#Goals)

-### Demonstration
+### Demonstration ( NEEDS UPDATE )
 embed YouTube or place gif.

-## Overview
+## Overview ( NEEDS UPDATE )
-This is a repository for a Splinter Cell Chaos Theory DLL that I built entirely in C.
+This is a repository for a Splinter Cell Chaos Theory DLL that I originally built entirely in C.
 The only compiler I used throughout the project was mingw's <code>i686-w64-mingw32-gcc</code>
 compiler.

 I challenged myself to exclusively use <code>nvim</code> as my only 'IDE' if you will.
-I did not like
+I did not like the fact
-the fact that most programmers on Windows seem to be confined to only being familiar
-with the <code>Visual Studio</code> ecosystem.
+that most programmers on Windows seem to be confined to only being familiar with the <code>Visual Studio</code> ecosystem.

 The main purpose of this project was to get familiar with the C language while also
 familiarizing myself with cross platform compilation from Linux (Ubuntu 20.04 LTS)
 to Windows (10 Pro Insider Preview Build 21318.rs_prerelease.210216-1530).

-### What I Learned
+### What I Learned ( NEEDS UPDATE )
 While cross compiling from Linux to Windows using <code>i686-win64-mingw32-gcc</code> isn't very well
 documented, it is certainly doable.
 It took a bit of research just to get the compiler to compile
 all of the various non-standard 'MS-isms' that are included in <code>Windows.h</code> and <code>tlhelp32.h</code>.